Trump appeals Illinois judge's ruling to remove him from ballot in March 19 primary

 Trump's attorneys asked the Illinois Appellate Court to overturn Judge Tracie Porter's ruling that he be kicked off Republican primary ballots in the state.

+The Illinois primary is on March 19, and early voting was already underway in Illinois.
+Trump's name remains on ballots for now, and Poter had put her ruling on hold until Friday, expecting Trump's campaign to appeal her ruling.

+The judge also had said her ruling would remain on hold if the U.S. Supreme Court should issue a ruling "inconsistent" with hers in the case in Colorado, where that state's highest court also has ruled Trump is disqualified from holding the presidency again, because of his conduct on Jan.
+6.

-Porter had put her order on hold until Friday in anticipation of a likely appeal, but Trump's campaign is also seeking to have her decision stayed "until the appeal is fully and finally resolved by the Illinois Appellate Court, First District, the Illinois Supreme Court, and/or the U.S. Supreme Court."
+Trump's campaign is now seeking to have Porter's decision stayed "until the appeal is fully and finally resolved by the Illinois Appellate Court, First District, the Illinois Supreme Court, and/or the U.S. Supreme Court."

+Illinois is one of several states considering whether Trump is disqualified from another term as president due to his role in the riot at the U.S. Capitol on Jan.
+6, 2021, and whether his actions that day are considered an act of insurrection.

+The case hinges on Section 3 of the 14th Amendment, which prohibits officials who have sworn an oath to uphold the Constitution from holding government office if they engage in insurrection.

 for more features.